markoly/armlogs/README.md

 # armlogs
-dummy repo for arm longs
+dummy repo for arm logs
 armv7 / armv7a only